shubham-Alhat/Adv.Typescript/README.md

 npm start
 ```

-this will start our live local host server.
+this will start live local host server.

 <hr>